Multiple insurance providers offer these plans, but you must qualify for it.

 How Does The “Contestability Clause” Work?

-Life insurance policies that provides full or partial coverage during the first two years will still contain the incontestability clause.
+Life insurance policies that provide full or partial coverage during the first two years will always contain the incontestability clause.

 The incontestability clause grants the insurer the right to investigate death claims within the first two years (it’s one year in some states).

-Before paying the claim to your loved ones, the insurance company will order all your medical records.
+Before paying the claim to your beneficiaries, the insurance company will order all your medical records.

-Their goal is simply to determine if the applicant was truthful about their health when they applied.
+Their goal is to determine if the applicant truthfully answered the health questions when they applied.

 If your medical records showed that you had a declinable condition when you applied, they would not pay your claim.
-Instead, they will “rescind” the policy and refund your premiums.
+Instead, they will void the policy and refund your premiums.

-It’s important to remember that the insurance company will not be concerned about what health issues arose after you applied.
+It’s important to remember that the insurance company is not concerned about your health issues after the policy is issued.

-All they are worried about is your health history when you applied.
-Your health after the policy was issued is irrelevant.
+All they are worried about is your health history before you apply.
+Your health conditions after the policy was issued are irrelevant.

 Truthfully, contestable claims are rare, and most result in a total payout.

-However, there are some claim denials because the insurance company found that the applicant rightfully didn’t qualify in the first place.
+However, there are some claim denials because the insurance company found that the applicant rightfully didn’t qualify in the first place due to a misrepresentation of their health.

 Check out this example contestability clause from an actual policy to see how it reads.